 Field Trips: In the past, we have explored careers in banking at North State Bank, in real estate through Wardsworth Group and Lovette Properties, in videography through smallHD, in technology through Cisco, and in financial planning through Ameriprise Financial.
 In recent years, we have encouraged the students to take part in summer camps that focus on various fields of study that interest them.
 For instance, students have participated in various camps at NC State: Livestock Camp, Design Camp, and Music Technology Camp.
 Students have also enrolled in camps through Raleigh Parks & Recreation, EI School of Biblical Training, and Wake Tech.

 "CDP changed my life.
 I feel more confident in myself, and I've learned so much about life.
 And I have a bigger family now." -Omar Hannibal

-Classroom Activities: We have spent time in the classroom learning about the theology of work, learning how to identify roadblocks and overcome them, writing an effective resume, and filling out applications.
-We encourage all of our students to either volunteer during the summer or find a summer job if old enough.
+Classroom Activities: We have spent time in the classroom learning about the theology of work, learning how to identify roadblocks and overcome them, writing an effective resume, filling out applications, researching different summer camp opportunities, and participating in mock interviews.

-In addition, we meet one other time during the month to have fun together as a group.
-We have served together on MLK Day of Service, enjoyed game nights, had a lip-syncing contest, worked on a Habitat for Humanity house, attended a Youth Forum, went bowling, enjoyed a weekend at Smith Mountain Lake, completed a Downtown Raleigh Scavenger Hunt, dressed up and attended a fashion show at NC State, participated in a sip and paint, went to different people’s homes in Fuquay Varina for a progressive dinner, made s’mores and carved pumpkins on a fall night, and of course had our fair share of Christmas parties.
+Bonding Activities: We meet one other time during the month to have fun together as a group.
+In past years we have served together on MLK Day of Service, enjoyed game nights, entertained one another in a lip-syncing contest, worked on a Habitat for Humanity house, attended a Youth Forum, went bowling, enjoyed a weekend at Smith Mountain Lake, completed a Downtown Raleigh Scavenger Hunt, dressed up and attended a fashion show at NC State, participated in a sip and paint, went to different people’s homes in Fuquay Varina for a progressive dinner, made s’mores and carved pumpkins on a fall night, and of course had our fair share of Christmas parties.